ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 Like many of the other assets in CORE such as VFX and materials, there are a handful of audio assets with various smart properties specific to those assets.

-Usually you"ll find that some audio assets have several similar variations that can be selected via a drop down selection menu.
+Usually you'll find that some audio assets have several similar variations that can be selected via a drop down selection menu.

 ![alt_text](../../img/Audio/AdvancedGunshotSFXProperties.jpg "image_tooltip"){: .center }

-You"ll mostly find this in "**Music Score Sets**" or "**Gunshot Sets**" for example.
+You'll mostly find this in "**Music Score Sets**" or "**Gunshot Sets**" for example.

 Note: As a reminder for smart properties, they can be adjusted and modified via script using: `GetSmartProperty(string)` or `SetSmartProperty(string, value)`.
 See API documentation regarding Smart properties [here](../../core_api.md#smartobject).
 When referencing drop-down strings, keep in mind that Lua is case-sensitive and they must be referenced exactly as they are listed.